 James C. Clark

 James Clark is Managing Director and Director of Development for California/Bajio Associates.
-C/BA works to link academic, business and civic enterprises between the Californias (California/Baja California) and the Bajio region of Mexico (Queretaro/Guanajuato, San Luis Potosi, Aguascalientes and Michoacan).
-Clark is currently serving as a Chula Vista City Commissioner on the International Friendship Commission and is Senior Advisor to the Institute of the Americas.
+C/BA works to link academic, business, and civic enterprises between the Californias (California/Baja California) and the Bajio region of Mexico (Queretaro/Guanajuato, San Luis Potosi, Aguascalientes and Michoacan).
+Clark is currently serving as a Trustee for the Chula Vista Library Board of Trustees and is Senior Advisor to the Institute of the Americas.
 Clark is a native of Illinois, and a graduate of the University of Illinois at Urbana with a B.S. in Marketing.
 Read more

 After military service in New York, Fort Knox, Kentucky, and Würzburg, Germany, he began his professional career in San Diego as an advertising account executive.
 Among his clients at the time were the San Diego Padres, Caliente Racecourse, and various real estate developments.
 With a partner, he moved north to found a Los Angeles-based magazine company to publish airline in-flight magazines.
 When he left that company—East/West Network—ten years later, more than 60 percent of all flights in the United States carried the company’s magazines.
 Following publishing ventures included serving as President/Publisher of San Francisco Magazine, the city magazine for the Bay Area, and Publisher of The Executive, a business magazine that profiled Los Angeles and Orange County companies through the eyes of those companies’ chief executive officers.
 Clark was also Director of Magazine Development at Freedom Communications in Irvine, and interim publisher of both World Trade and Latin Trade magazines, based in Irvine and Miami, respectively.